bkerler/oppo_ozip_decrypt/README.md

 * OTA Boot.img decryption:
 'python3 ozipdecrypt.py boot.img'

-File will be output as .zip or boot.img
+File will be decrypted as *.zip or boot.img.dec

 License:
 --------